schuchert/wikispaces/pages/MyCv.md

 #### Consulting & Coaching
 * Several Agile/XP Immersions
 * Involved with several Agile in the Large Transitions (> 100 people)
-* Archicturial Assessment, coaching and training for a large C#-based Point of Sale Terminal provider
+* Architectural Assessment, coaching and training for a large C#-based Point of Sale Terminal provider
 * Agile transition, immersion, ongoing coaching with a large online travel offering
 * Agile coaching and mentoring with two large insurance companies.
-On primarily focused on automated testing and archicturail assessment, the other primarily focusing on improving several technical skills such as Test Driven Development.
+On primarily focused on automated testing and architectural assessment, the other primarily focusing on improving several technical skills such as Test Driven Development.

 ----